 As with any college essay, you need to spend some time editing and proofreading your "Why Northwestern" essay.
-Doing this ensures you’re submitting a clean, polished, and overall well-written statement.
+Doing this will ensure that you're submitting a clean, polished, and overall well-written statement.

 Here's what to do: once you finish writing a rough draft of your essay, put it away for at least a few days.
 Don't look it at all during this time; you want to have a fresh perspective when you take it out again.

 After some time has passed, take out your essay and begin to look for any glaring typos and grammar errors, as well as any areas you can expand, add, or delete.
 Pay attention to the organization and structure of your essay, too.
 Ask yourself: is the focus clear here?
 Am I being specific enough?
 Does the general flow make sense?